lofidesigner/hux/README.md

 ### Command
 - `HuxCommand` - Powerful command palette for quick access to actions and navigation
 - Global keyboard shortcuts integration with `HuxCommandShortcuts.wrapper`

+### Bottom Sheet
+- `HuxBottomSheet` - Mobile-first modal component for menus and content
+- `HuxActionSheet` - Semantic alternative to context menus for mobile

 ### Theme
 - `HuxTheme` - Pre-configured light and dark themes with Material 3 seed color support